EBU POSITION ON THIS ISSUE

 The fundamental principle of the “open internet” or “net neutrality” rests upon rules at national, regional and supranational level, which prevent online traffic from being unduly blocked, slowed down, altered, degraded or discriminated against.
 A future where multiple internet speed lanes for different types services is the norm would fatally undermine this principle and create a clear digital divide between online ‘haves and have nots’.

-As public service media, we want to ensure that our audiences enjoy unfettered, non-discriminatory and transparent access to online content of public interest.
-To guarantee this, we need a clear framework that ensure that all online data traffic is managed transparently and treated equally.
+As public service media, the EBU wants to ensure that audiences enjoy unfettered, non-discriminatory and transparent access to online content of public interest.
+To guarantee this, we need a clear framework that ensures that all online data traffic is managed transparently and treated equally.

 “Public service media organizations in Europe are committed to an open, transparent and innovative internet offering strong public and economic value.
 Key issues such as media pluralism on the internet and innovation in the digital economy are at stake.
 A set of robust rules needs to be implemented to safeguard net neutrality for all EU citizens.”Wouter Gekiere